Marine life of Malapascua

 Most hard corals, especially those that live in shallower water, rely on their relationship with tiny photosynthetic algae for most of their energy and nutrition.
 Living safely within the polyp’s body, these symbiotic zooxanthellae are also responsible for the vibrant colour of the polyp.

 Hard corals can reproduce in several ways.
 However about 75% of them are broadcast spawners.
 During a “coral spawning event”, broadcast spawning corals release large brightly coloured eggs and sperm into the water.
 This nighttime phenomenon often occurs as a “mass spawning”.
-Hence meaning that many species of corals will spawn at the same time, clouding the water with glowing gametes.
+Hence meaning that many species of corals will spawn at the same time.
+They cloud the water with glowing gametes.
 Subsequently creating a otherworldly and unforgettable experience.

 Marine life of Malapascua